dimitardanailov/polymer-d3-coordinate-system/README.md

-Polymer and d3js version
+# Polymer and d3js version

-Polymer version version 1
+I've worked on this project between:
+- July 2016 - September 2016
+- November 2016 - Feb 2017
+- April 2017

+Project has an education target: Students between third and fifth degree.

+### Technical informaiton:

-Project is using version d3js version 3
+Project is using two main libraries: Polymer version 1 and d3js.